wildfly/ejb-client-testsuite/timers/README.md

 An example of whole command could be:
 `mvn clean verify -Dnode1.jbossHome=/path/to/node1/server -Dnode2.jbossHome=/path/to/node2/server -DstepSize=50 -DtimerSchedule=5000 -DtestLength=180 -DstepDelay=30 -DmaxExecutionDelay=500`

-NOTE: Test assumes two server instances both of which have preconfigured shared DB connection for timers.
+NOTE: Test assumes two server instances, both of which have preconfigured shared DB connection for timers.